Rufshod/Portfolio-Alexander-Andersson-WIP/Portfolio_AA_wip_.md

 # Alexander Andersson

-I'm and aspiring developer that is currently studying AI and Machine learning.
+I'm an aspiring developer that is currently studying AI and Machine learning.

 ---